onphirke/LSTMs-Music-Generation/README.md

 # LSTMs-Music-Generation
 Using Long Short Term Memory RNNs to Generate Music Midi in Python using Tensorflow API.
-Created October 2021.
+Created September 2021.